tatianabarbone/lyric-analysis/README.md

 * Structures and mungs data using pandas
 * Applies common NLP techniques such as sentiment analysis
 * Provides insightful visualizations with matplotlib and Gephi

+### About the Data

+To get the data I used BeautifulSoup to parse text from two websites: discogs.com and genius.com.
+I pulled the song titles from discogs and using the song title, made a request to genius for the lyrics of the song.
+I stored the data in a pandas data frame.

 ### Conclusion / Results